fantuansyh/Tsinghua_Air_robot/README.md

 python inference.py --model_path <path-to-final_model.zip> --episodes 10 --deterministic --render
 ```

 Reports per-episode rewards and aggregate mean/std.
 The script also shows how to initialize the DISCOVERSE config used in training and includes a `DetectionProcessor` utility with YOLOv10 (optional) for image post-processing.
+The YOLO model was fine-tuned on a custom building block dataset for enhanced object detection capabilities.

 ## Environment Details
 Key config used (see `env.py`):